 3. Vagrant – CL utility for VMs lifecycle management

 Vagrant also enables you to create and share VM images on different platforms, helping you set up virtual environments that share libraries and compilers.
 Conversely, Docker frequently reverts to the old image after restarting.
-Moreover, unlike Docker, which has user-level isolation, Vagrant lets you use different tools and capabilities together.
+Moreover, unlike Docker, which provides user-level isolation, Vagrant allows you to use different tools and capabilities together.

 Vagrant works with most virtualization software, including VMware and VirtualBox.